embrace-io/embrace-react-native-sdk/integration-tests/templates/expo-test-app-template/README.md

-This app was created using the expo-test-app-template which prvoides a basic test app integrated with the Embrace RN SDK to be used within integration tests.
+This app was created using the expo-test-app-template which provides a basic test app integrated with the Embrace RN SDK to be used within integration tests.

+After making changes to the template run `npm pack` in this directory to regenerate the local package artifact.